dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

   message)))))
 ```

-And, after much guess-try-see what's left-and add another `sub()`, ended up with this ugly function that does semi-reasonably for my goal of sentiment analysis:
+And, after much guess-try-see-what's-left-and-add-another-`sub()`, ended up with this ugly function that does semi-reasonably for my goal of sentiment analysis:

 ```r
 parse_sent_message <- function(email){